Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 - guten_rarity_all_no_cut.train

 cbt-guten-rarity-all-no-cut-mixed:
-- cbt and gutenberg sorted based on rarity all togethers
+- cbt and gutenberg sorted based on rarity all together

+cbt-rarity-all-guten-rarity-all-shuffled:
+- cbt_rarity_all_no_cut.train
+- guten_rarity_all_no_cut_shuffled.train
+- test to see if shufling increase performance in mixing

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh